beyarkay/masters-thesis/src/01_introduction.md

 - Segmentation is done automatically, which is often not considered
 --->

-# Overview
+# Overview \label{sec:01-overview}

 This thesis explores gesture recognition using an acceleration-based fingertip-mounted sensor suite, with the goal of completely replicating the functionality of a computer keyboard.
+Gesture recognition has a long history, going back to the first attempts in 1969 by the
+\citeauthor{experimentaltelevisioncenterComputerImageCorporation1969}.
+Initial

-Gesture recognition has a long history, going back to the first attempts in 1969 \citep{experimentaltelevisioncenterComputerImageCorporation1969}.
-Initial attempts used various kinds of sensors mounted on the user's hands to measure movement.
-With the improvements in computer vision algorithms, many recent attempts focus on improving performance on shared datasets containing labelled videos of people performing different gestures.
-Recent changes in commercially available Wi-Fi routers have also enabled the detection of hand gestures by analysing diagnostics data from these routers.
+attempts used various kinds of sensors mounted on the user's hands to measure movement.
+With the improvements in computer vision algorithms, many recent attempts focus on improving performance on shared datasets containing labelled videos of people performing different gestures\footnote{\cite{alazraiDatasetWiFibasedHumantohuman2020, atzoriNinaproDatabaseResource2015, guyonChaLearnGestureChallenge2012, materzynskaJesterDatasetLargeScale2019, zhangEgoGestureNewDataset2018}}.
+Recent changes in commercially available Wi-Fi routers
+\citep{halperinToolReleaseGathering2011} have also enabled the detection of hand gestures by analysing diagnostics data from these routers
+\citep{puWholehomeGestureRecognition2013}.

 Work done on gesture detection is notably divided based on whether the application allows the user to make gestures at arbitrary points in time